uoftgasa/uoftgasa.github.io/markdown/index.md

 ## GASA
 [**Table of Contents**](#table-of-contents)

 GASA is the Graduate Astronomy Student Association, and all astronomy graduate students are members unless they choose to opt out.
-GASA represents the interests and concerns of graduate students to the rest of the departmentAll members of GASA are encouraged to take on one of the positions below, even in their first year.
+GASA represents the interests and concerns of graduate students to the rest of the department, as well as organizing social activities like picnics, parties, and board game nights.
+All members of GASA are encouraged to take on one of the positions below, even in their first year.